 Whilst scouting has had to adapt very quickly to the realities of a global pandemic there are lots of great resources available.
 Some are about virtual or remote opportunities, whilst others are about COVID secure face to face when circumstances permit.
 Why not take a look….

 We are changing young peoples lives at a time when they need us most, and have an opportunity to grow numbers even more as restrictions are eased in the months ahead.
-It is exciting to hear of the planning taking place for returning to socially distanced face to face scouting, when leadership teams are ready to do so, and especially to think longer term about being able to return to the outdoors activities and nights away that we have all no doubt missed so much.
+It is exciting to see that planning has taken place to allow for returning to socially distanced face to face scouting, when leadership teams are ready to do so, and especially to think longer term about being able to return to the nights away that we have all no doubt missed so much.

 The following provide a range of virtual and face to face inspiration as we move forward, and for many a “mix and match” will be needed for some time.